Sampling and types of sampling methods commonly used in quantitative research are discussed in the following module.

 - Stratified sampling – population divided into subgroups (strata) and members are randomly selected from each group

 - Systematic sampling – uses a specific system to select members such as every 10th person on an alphabetized list

-- Cluster random sampling – divides the population into clusters, clusters are randomly selected and all members of the cluster selected are sampled
+- Cluster random sampling – divides the population into clusters, clusters are randomly selected, and all members of the cluster selected are sampled

 - Multi-stage random sampling – a combination of one or more of the above methods

 Non-probability Sampling – Does not rely on the use of randomization techniques to select members.
-This is typically done in studies where randomization is not possible in order to obtain a representative sample.
+This is typically done in studies where randomization is not possible to obtain a representative sample.
 Bias is more of a concern with this type of sampling.
 The different types of non-probability sampling are as follows:

 - Convenience or accidental sampling – members or units are selected based on availability

 - Purposive sampling – members of a particular group are purposefully sought after